A Very Natural Thing: Critical reaction

-A Very Natural Thing was seen as the gay response to Love Story (1970), the film famous for the phrase, "Love means never having to say you're sorry."
-Similarly, Mark tells David, "Love means never having to say you're in love," and a montage of the two men rolling down a leaf-covered hill, quietly lying together at home, and being in love mimics a montage of the heterosexual couple in Love Story.
+A Very Natural Thing was seen as the gay response to Love Story (1970), the film famous for the phrase, "Love means never having to say you're sorry".
+Similarly, Mark tells David, "Love means never having to say you're in love", and a montage of the two men rolling down a leaf-covered hill, quietly lying together at home, and being in love mimics a montage of the heterosexual couple in Love Story.
 Both films argued for an unconventional alternative to traditional marriage, despite a commitment.
-David tells Jason that he is committed to him, but that this commitment is based on wanting to be together, not having to be together.
+David tells Jason he is committed to him, but that this commitment is based on wanting to be together, not having to be together.
 The ending is very optimistic, which was out of the ordinary for gay relationship films until then.
 Earlier films were dominated by tales of gays and lesbians being outcasts of society, mentally disturbed or committing suicide; later films were sadly dominated by the emergence of AIDS.
 A Very Natural Thing thus represents a short period in time where gay liberation flourished, and filmmakers could explore relationships in much the same way that films with heterosexual characters did.

-The film was one of the first mainstream films to show homosexuality as a valid and normal act of love, i.e. "a very natural thing," as it attempted to explore the options for gay couples in 1973, including footage of an actual Gay Pride celebration.
+The film was one of the first mainstream films to show homosexuality as a valid and normal act of love, i.e. "a very natural thing", as it attempted to explore the options for gay couples in 1973, including footage of an actual Gay Pride celebration.
 Many heterosexual film critics felt that the film's depiction of love between two men as romantic made the film automatically "an argument rather than an entertainment" (The New York Post).
-The film showed a young gay couple going through many of the same rituals and facing many of the same challenges as a straight couple.
+The film showed a young gay couple going through most of the same rituals and facing many of the same challenges as a straight couple.

-Some gay film critics felt that film was not political enough: that the characters were too apolitical, too middle class and that, by rejecting the philosophy of free love or sexual liberation, the film was rejecting what some gay activists felt was a necessary value of the new gay liberation movement.
+Some gay film critics thought that the film was not political enough: that the characters were too apolitical, too middle class and, by rejecting the philosophy of free love or sexual liberation, the film was rejecting what some gay activists felt was a necessary value of the new gay liberation movement.

-Larkin responded to the criticism by saying, "I wanted to say that same-sex relationships are no more problematic but no easier than any other human relationships.
+Larkin responded to the criticism by stating, "I wanted to say that same-sex relationships are no more problematic but no easier than any other human relationships.
 They are in many ways the same and in several ways different from heterosexual relationships but in themselves are no less possible or worthwhile".
 Incidentally, Vito Russo, who wrote The Celluloid Closet appears in A Very Natural Thing.

 The film was not financially successful, and the director, Christopher Larkin, moved to San Diego, California, where in 1981 he published the book The Divine Androgyne According To Purusha.
-Larkin committed suicide on June 21, 1988 after a two-year struggle with HIV/AIDS.
+Larkin committed suicide on June 21, 1988, after a two-year struggle with HIV/AIDS.

-Availability

-The film was released in VHS in 1996.
-It was released on DVD as a 25th anniversary edition in 1999 by Waterbearer Films.
-It is currently streaming on Amazon Prime (April 2025).